bigprof-software/online-invoicing-system/README.md

 * View customers activity and the full invoices history of each client.
 * Check which customers ordered which items.
 * Multiple customizable templates for invoices.
+	* To define a new invoice template, make a copy of hooks/invoice-templates/corporate_clients.php
+	* Rename the copy to any suitable name, making sure to preserve the .php extension and keep it in the same folder.
+	* Edit the template in any code editor as you see fit.
+	* Add the template name to the file hooks/invoices.invoice_template.csv
 * Apply discounts and taxes.
 * Show invoice total in digits and letters.
 * Price history for items to keep log of price changes and apply the correct price to invoices based on their issue date.